-Approval will be given if the following are met and documented:
+Approval will be given if one of the following are met and documented:

 - a.
-Gastric Esophageal Reflux Disease (GERD): - 1.
-If an ICD-9 code of either 530.11 or 530.81 is documented on the prescription; OR - 2.
-Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of Gastric Esophageal Reflux Disease (GERD). - b.
-Duodenal/Peptic/Gastric/Gastrojejunal Ulcer Disease: - 1.
-If an ICD-9 code(s) 531 Gastric Ulcer; an ICD-9 code(s) 532 Duodenal Ulcer; and ICD-9 code(s) 533 Peptic Ulcer; or an ICD-9 code(s) 534 Gastrojejunal Ulcer; is documented on the prescription, OR - 2.
+Gastric Esophageal Reflux Disease (GERD) - 1.
+If an ICD-9 code of either 530.11 or 530.81 is documented on the prescription; or - 2.
+Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of GERD. - b.
+Duodenal/Peptic/Gastric/Gastrojejunal Ulcer Disease - 1.
+If an ICD-9 code(s) 531 Gastric Ulcer; an ICD-9 code(s) 532 Duodenal Ulcer; and ICD-9 code(s) 533 Peptic Ulcer; or an ICD-9 code(s) 534 Gastrojejunal Ulcer is documented on the prescription; or - 2.
 Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of Duodenal, Peptic, Gastric, or Gastrojejunal Ulcer Disease. - c.
-Hypersecretory Conditions (Barrett's Esophagus, Zollinger-Ellison etc): - 1.
-If an ICD-9 Code of 530.85 Barrett's Esophagus: or 251.5 Zollinger-Ellison; is documented on the prescription.
-All other hypersecretory conditions will follow PA guidelines below in (c.)(2.), OR - 2.
-Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of a hypersecretory condition.

-d.
-GI Hemorrhage

-- 1. If an ICD-9 code of 578 GI Hemorrhage; is documented on the prescription, OR - 2.
-Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of active GI hemorrhage. - e.
-Other Disease State Requiring Prior Authorization - 1.
-Healing or maintenance of erosive esophagitis. - 2.
-Prevention of NSAID induced Gastric Ulcers are considered at risk when receiving continuous treatment with NSAID therapy and the recipient is over the age of 60 or has a documented history of Gastric Ulcers.
+Hypersecretory Conditions (Zollinger-Ellison etc) - 1.
+If an ICD-9 code 251.5 Zollinger-Ellison is documented on the prescription; or - 2.
+Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of a hypersecretory condition. - d.
+GI Hemorrhage - 1.
+If an ICD-9 code of 578 GI Hemorrhage is documented on the prescription; or - 2.
+Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of GI Hemorrhage. - e.
+Healing or Maintenance of Erosive Esophagitis (Barrett's Esophagus) - 1.
+If an ICD-9 code of 530.85 Barrett's Esophagus is documented on the prescription; or